Mathematical Economic Analysis

 Homework

 Homework assignments must be submitted on time via Canvas.
+Late homework receives a grade penalty.
 Computer problems are not an excuse for late submission: be sure to use autosave and to back up to the cloud.

 Homework assignments may include problems designated as optional.
 These are not collected or graded, but they can help you practice for subsequent classes and exams.

-At the top of each assignment, include your name, a course identifier, and the assignment number.
+Use of AI is permitted, with citation, as described on the homework assignments.
 Ongoing study groups are highly recommended.
 Study groups are an excellent means of mastering the course material.
 They are also a core part of the experience of graduate education.
 Besides, they are fun.
+However,homework write ups are an individual activity, not a group activity.

 Grading